 An entrepreneur who has an idea for a business that will service the Oil Region National Heritage Area and its outdoor enthusiasts.

-The current or proposed business must be physically located within the contest boundaries of Hydetown, Oil Creek Township and Titusville in eastern Crawford County to Parker in Armstrong County.
+The current or proposed business must be physically located within the contest boundaries of Hydetown, Oil Creek Township and Titusville in eastern Crawford County, all of Venango County, and Foxburg in Clarion County.

 Plans may be submitted for proposed start-ups or existing businesses.

 Businesses or proposed businesses must be for-profit organizations, which are not delinquent on any local, state or federal taxes.

 Close examination will be given to the previous business experience of the applicant.
 Preference will be given to applicants with a demonstrated need.

 Business plan contest winners must agree that any cash prizes received from the contest must be treated as revenue for the business and not for personal use.
 The business plan submitted for the contest should reference how the prize money would be used in the event the business is one of the winners chosen.

 Waterfall along Erie to Pittsburgh Trail,